VideosWorks/imgui-ffmpeg-opengl/README.md

 - [x]    Lense (from x1.0 to x3.0 and up to x4.0 for Linux version) of part of the image (but the zoomed area cannot be recorded)
 - [x]    delayed display (adjustable up to 40s, but can be increased, tested OK up to 100s delay, but you need a lot of RAM in this case)
 - [x]    allows video sequencing (the sound is not managed at this time)
-- [x]    recording with or without delay images from one or more webcams (only one can be recorded at a time)
+- [x]    recording with or without delay images from one or more webcams -including IP webcam (only one can be recorded at a time), or from the currently displayed video
 - [x]    stopwatch: you can add the stopwatch, and embed the time in recorded videos
 - [x]    display of the activity time (cumulative if stopwatch activated) and / or the total time (since the first press start)
 - [x]    live webcam change (however it is advisable to start miniDart WITH the webcam connected)